Class Dates:

 Price includes the following:

-4. Students sleep on the boat in the evening prior to their class start date and the evening of day one.
+- Students sleep on the boat in the evening before their class start date and the evening of day one.

-5. Students can bring their own Personal Flotation Device (PFD) or use one of the boats Type V PFDs with tethers for free.
+- Students can bring their own Personal Flotation Device (PFD) or use one of the boats’ Type V PFDs with tethers for free.